Best email finder tools for sales and outreach in 2026

 Capterra rating: ★★★★☆ 4.5/5 (215 reviews)

-Credits apply to finding, verifying, and enrichment, which keeps budgeting predictable for mixed tasks.
-The Chrome extension works on websites and LinkedIn, while bulk search handles domain files and CSVs.
+Credits apply to finding, verifying, and enrichment.
+As a result, budgeting stays predictable for mixed tasks.
+The Chrome extension works on websites and LinkedIn.
+Meanwhile, bulk search handles domain files and CSVs.

 Drip campaigns, templates, and basic CRM help small teams stay on top of follow-ups.
 For deliverability, verification and placement checks help control bounce risk before a big send.